 Gun forums are filled with questions about AR pistol carry cases so we are going to do our best to answer as many questions about carrying cases as we can.

 Discreet vs. Tactical

 Choosing between a discreet case and a tactical case is typically a pretty easy decision.

-Tactical carrying cases have a very specific look, often molle webbing and color are big factors.
+Tactical carrying cases have a particular look; often, molle webbing and color are big factors.
 Some other nomenclature on a case gives it away as tactical, including pockets, bungee cord, obvious color sets like tan often give away what’s in your bag.
 Many people don’t care if people know what’s in their bag.
-Some people even want their bag to look tactical and there’s absolutely nothing worth that.
+Some people even want their bag to look tactical, and there’s absolutely nothing wrong with that.